ryanmueller28/LLAtoECEF-working/README.md

 # LLAtoECEF Solution by Ryan Mueller for SciTech Technical Assessment

-## This program is designed to convert WGS84 Latitude, Longitude, and Altitude
-## Into ECEF coordinates and calculate velocity based on time between UNIX epochs
-## See reasoning for structure and execution decisions below
+## This program is designed to convert WGS84 Latitude, Longitude, and Altitude into ECEF coordinates and calculate velocity based on time between UNIX epochs.
+See reasoning for structure and execution decisions below

 ## To generate the Makefile to compile
 It is preferred to call CMake in the build folder using the recursive